Publishing Ethics and Publication Malpractice Statement

 In cases where the violations of the above policies are found to be particularly egregious, the publisher and the chief editor reserve the right to impose additional sanctions beyond those described above.

-Author(s) shall have the right to appeal a decision on violation.
+The author(s) shall have the right to appeal a decision on a violation.
 All appeals must be submitted in written form to the Editorial Board within 30 days of notification of the decision.
-The appeal must include a rebuttal of the decision, explaining in detail the author(s) rationale for why the decision was in error.
+The appeal must include a rebuttal of the decision, explaining in detail the rationale for why the decision was in error.